m2b3/gesturecap_mapping/mapping/Readme_of_ableton/Ableton_Live_Virtual_DJ_tutorial.md

 ## **Prerequisites**
 1. **Ableton Live** (with Max for Live installed).
 2. **Python Gesture Recognition Script** running and sending OSC messages to the correct IP and port. (refer to `python.md` or `debugging.md` (ongoing) for troubleshooting if necessary).
 But general tips to check: check Python version and dependencies be installed and configure it properly.
 Python script can be obtained in the python folder.

+Upcoming updates...?
+specification of required camera hardware

+mention of system requirements (CPU, RAM, OS compatibility)

+network configuration details for OSC communication

+version compatibility information for Ableton Live or Max for Live